 In print since 1970, the award-winning book has sold ten million copies in twenty-eight countries, and has been translated into twenty languages.
 When I had time in between graduation ceremonies, parties, and packing up to move to my first apartment, I skimmed through my dog-eared copy, looking over the worksheets, but never doing the exercises.
 I didn’t get much out of it.

-Not my son Matt.
-He not only read the book, he worked through the exercises, kept a binder of notes, and followed through on his process of discovery with action steps.
+Not my son Matthew.
+A few years after he graduated from college with a degree in music industry, he not only read the book, he worked through the exercises, kept a binder of notes, and followed through on his process of discovery with action steps.

-He’s so good at career networking, he could write his own book.
-The title could be,
+He was so thorough, he could have written his own book.
+The title would be,

-When grey matter is the color of your parachute.
+When Gray Matter is the Color of your Parachute.

 White and gray matter, as you probably know, form the convoluted folds in the brain.

 I probably learned a little about white and gray matter in high school science class.
 Then, in college, I studied the anatomy and physiology of the brain in more depth.

 But I didn’t really think about that delicate and vital organ in our heads–about all it can do and all it can take away–until Matthew turned eleven.
 That’s when doctors discovered his brain tumor.